Betrayal at Baldur's Gate Review – D&D Meets Hidden Traitor - bluedragonboardgames.com

 How Does the D&D Setting Change Things?

 The character abilities feel authentically D&D. The Wizard's Eldritch Blast, the Monk's Flurry of Blows, the Rogue's cunning — each adventurer plays differently and rewards players who understand their character's strengths.
-For D&D fans, the familiarity of the setting and characters adds a layer of immersion the original Betrayal can't match.
+For D&D fans, the familiarity of the setting adds a layer of immersion the original Betrayal can't match.

 The two-level map — city streets above and catacombs below — creates more spatial complexity than the original game, with different tile types and encounters in each zone.
+The haunt roll mechanism is also adjusted: players roll dice equal to the number of omen cards already revealed, triggering on 6 or higher rather than a flat roll — making early haunts less likely and building genuine tension as omens accumulate.

 Rating Breakdown